 In any case, the book itself makes for an interesting read.
 Presumably there is little left to hide after the trial went through every detail of her personal life, so it is laid out without reservation.
 It’s structured well, in a small chunks that made it easy to read and I struggled to put it down every time.

 This entry was posted on Saturday, May 25th, 2013 at 11:08 am and is filed under Books.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.